Paths to Meaning

 The pursuit of enduring meaning is an important goal.
 It contributes to mental, physical, and social wellbeing.
 However, there is not a single path to meaning.
 People find meaning in a variety of unique endeavors based on personality characteristics and individual differences related to cognition, emotion, and motivation.

-My lab explores the distinct ways people seek and affirm meaning and how individual differences help protect people from psychological threats that compromise meaning.
+Our lab explores the distinct ways people seek and affirm meaning and how individual differences help protect people from psychological threats that compromise meaning.
 Below are some publications from recent projects.

 Abeyta, A. & Routledge, C. (2018).
 The need for meaning and religiosity: An individual differences approach to assessing existential needs and the relation with religious commitment, beliefs, and experiences.
 Personality and Individual Differences, 123, 6-13.